Israel carriers may soon fly to Turkey under new aviation deal | Business

 Israel carriers may soon fly to Turkey under new aviation deal

-Israel and Turkey on Thursday signed a new bilateral civil aviation agreement, their first since 1951, as part of a recent warming of diplomatic ties, allowing Israeli carriers to resume flights to Turkey after a 15-year absence.
+Israeli airline Arkia, which used to fly to Turkey destinations such as Antalya, Istanbul and Dalaman, also welcomed the effort.
+"We are preparing with all our efforts to once again be a leading Israeli player in the Turkish tourism market," a company official told Reuters.
 Turkey's Pegasus is 6th with a 4% market share.
 A spokesperson for smaller Israeli carrier Israir said there was no news yet on flights to Turkey.

 Israel and Turkey on Thursday signed a new bilateral civil aviation agreement, their first since 1951, as part of a recent warming of diplomatic ties, allowing Israeli carriers to resume flights to Turkey after a 15-year absence.
 "The agreement is expected to result in the resumption of flights by Israeli companies to a variety of destinations in Turkey, alongside flights by Turkish companies to Israel," Israel's Transportation Ministry said in a statement.